 CONDITION AND SEVERITY FOLLOW-UP AND MANAGEMENT ELEVATIONS in ALT Grade 2 and higher Oral phase: A Grade 2 ALT abnormality reported at Week 2 or Week 4, regardless of relatedness to the study product, should be confirmed within one week.
 Oral study drug may continue until the confirmatory results are available; no injections should be administered until confirmatory results are available during consideration of the Week 4 ALT value.
 If the repeat value is ≤ Grade 2 at Week 3, study drug may continue to Week 4.
 If the repeat value is < Grade 2 at Week 4, the participant may proceed to the injection phase.
 If the repeat value is Grade 2 or higher at Week 4, study product should be stopped, and the participant will be discontinued from the study.
 All such cases must be reported to the CMC.
 In addition, participants will be followed with weekly ALT assessments until they return to ≤ Grade 1.
-A Grade 3 or higher ALT abnormality, regardless of relatedness to the study product, will result in permanent study product discontinuation and will prohibit a participant from entering the injection phase of the study.
+A Grade 3 or higher ALT abnormality, regardless of relatedness to the study product, will result in permanent study product discontinuation and will prohibit a participant will be followed annually for HIV testing only until the conclusion of Step 2 of the study.
 All such cases must be reported to the CMC.
+In addition, participants will be followed annually for HIV testing only until the conclusion of Step 2 of the study.
+All such cases must be reported to the CMC.
 In addition, participants will be followed with weekly ALT assessments until they return to ≤ Grade 1.
 Grade 2 and higher Injection phase: The CMC should be notified as soon as possible.
 For a Grade 2 ALT, the CMC will determine whether further injections may be given in cases where levels are ≤ Grade 2 prior to the next scheduled injection.
 Unless otherwise specified by the CMC, for Grade 2 ALT, repeat testing should be performed weekly until levels are ≤ Grade 1.
 For Grade 3 and higher ALT, study product will be permanently discontinued.
 For Grade 3 and 4 ALT, repeat testing should be performed as soon as possible, and participants should be followed weekly until levels are ≤ Grade 1.
-Participants who are permanently discontinued from study product should continue to be followed 48 weeks post-last injection.
+Participants who are permanently discontinued from study product will be followed for 48 weeks post-last injection.